- Location and Housing

 Wander the streets of this beautiful town or take a quick train ride to Madrid.
 Either way, you will experience Spain in an intimate and meaningful way.

-Spanish host families will offer the chance to not only learn about Spanish culture but to immerse yourself in the language and improve your skills.
+You will be housed with local Spanish host families offering you the chance to not only learn about Spanish culture, but to immerse yourself in the language and improve your skills.
 All host families are in safe areas, include three meals per day, and weekly laundry service.
 You may share your room with another student.
 The Franklin Institute is responsible for conducting thorough background checks of all host family placements.

 Keep in mind that living with host families can present challenges if you follow a special diet (vegetarian, vegan, Kosher, Halal, etc.).
 Get in touch with Gisselle before applying to the program if you'd like to discuss this more in depth.